We are in 20 States now and soon to be in all 50

-Tom Berry, the Founder of the National Blue Alert System welcomes the Great State of Arizona to the Blue Alert Family and will be at the Signing Ceremony with Governor Jan Brewer and other Officials for the Signing of the Bill into Law.
+Tom Berry, the Founder of the National Blue Alert System welcomes the Great State of Arizona to the Blue Alert Family and was at the Signing Ceremony with Governor Jan Brewer and other Officials for the Signing of the Bill into Law.
 With Arizona, this makes 19 States that have the Blue Alert System.
-Kansas is the Next State to have the Blue Alert System as soon as their Governor Signs the Bill Into Law.
+Kansas is the 20th State to have the Blue Alert in their State.

 Albany – State Senator Martin J. Golden (R-C-I, Brooklyn), a former New York City Police Officer, is announcing that the New York State Senate is expected to take action this afternoon on a bill he sponsored, S.2108, that would establish a Blue Alert system in NY State.

 The bill, if passed by the Senate and the Assembly this session, and signed into law by Governor Andrew Cuomo, would aid in the apprehension, identification and location of individuals suspected of killing or seriously wounding any law enforcement officer.

 Senator Marty Golden stated, “There is no place on our streets for those who commit such heinous of a crime than to seriously injure or kill any local, state, or federal police officer.
 That is why today, I call upon my colleagues in the State Senate to approve this legislation so that we can put a mechanism in place here in New York State to more quickly take these criminals into custody.”

 The Blue Alert system would be modeled after that of the Amber Alert system and has been established in Florida, Texas and Oklahoma.

 Note from the Founder of the National Blue Alert System: The National Blue Alert System is now in 20 States and with New York, that will make it Our Lucky 21 State.
 But still, we will have to get the other 29 States on-board to get it in All 50.